Can I Use My Kitchen During Cabinet Painting?

 can-i-use-my-kitchen-during-cabinet-painting-blog

 The kitchen sink will also be draped for protection, but loosely enough (usually) that you can have access to it.
-In the picture above, you can see the loose draping of plastic over the sink and fridge.
-This allows for basic use of the kitchen for things like grabbing a glass of water or snacks out of the fridge, but will probably prevent actual cooking, especially while work is being done.
-The range, microwave, and dishwasher are covered in masking paper.
+In the picture above, you can see the loose draping of plastic over the sink beneath the window, and over the fridge at left.
+This allows for basic use of the kitchen for things like grabbing a glass of water or snacks, but will probably prevent actual cooking during your project.
+The range, microwave, and dishwasher are covered in masking paper or plastic.

 In this photo, you can see that the range and microwave are sealed off (along with the dishwasher, which is in the kitchen island).
 The fridge would normally be at the far left (where the small ladder is), but the homeowners moved it to the next room before we arrived, so they could access it freely during the week.
 As you can see, everything around the cabinets is very well protected with paper and plastic, but that means you can’t really cook a meal in there!